-Based on the Consecutive Batch DropBlock, we can gain multiple incomplete feature maps or descriptors in the training process.
+Based on the Consecutive Batch DropBlock, we can gain multiple incomplete feature maps (descriptors) in the training process.
 However, inevitably there will be hard sample pairs and easy sample pairs for the person matching task.
-The batch hard triplet loss~\cite{Alexander2017} may be a suitable metric loss function to balance these hard sample pairs.
+The Batch Hard Triplet Loss~\cite{Alexander2017} may be a suitable metric loss function to balance these hard sample pairs.
 However, in the whole training process, the difficulty level of hard sample pairs are different in different training stage; In the whole training sets, the difficulty level of hard sample pairs are also different in different person ID.
 So, our second idea is to design a novel metric loss function to dynamically balance the hard sample pairs and easy sample pairs in the training process.

-Based on the above analysis, we proposed a novel person Re-ID model, Consecutive Batch DropBlock Network (CBDB-Net).
-The CBDB-Net contains two novel designs: Consecutive Batch DropBlock strategy and novel metric loss function.
+Based on the above analysis, we propose a novel person Re-ID model, Consecutive Batch DropBlock Network (CBDB-Net).
+The CBDB-Net contains two novel designs: the Consecutive Batch DropBlock strategy and the Elastic Loss.
 The former exploits multiple incomplete descriptors to improve the robustness of the deep model.
 And, in the testing stage, a simple test model is adopted to produce a high-quality person descriptor for the person matching.
 The latter can better mine and balance the hard sample pairs for the whole training samples in the whole training process.
-It can further improve the performance of the deep person Re-ID model in the person matching task.
+It can further improve the performance of the deep person Re-ID model.

-In the experimental section, firstly we validated our CBDB-Net on three generic person Re-ID datasets: Market-1501~\cite{Zheng2015Scalable}, DukeMTMC-reID~\cite{Ristani2016Performance, ZhedongZheng}, CUHK03~\cite{Weireid2014}.
-Secondly, we evaluate our CBDB-Net on three occluded person Re-ID datasets: Occluded-DukeMTMC~\cite{Jiaxu112019}, Partial-REID~\cite{WeiShi2015} and Partial-iLIDS~\cite{Lingxiao2018}.
+In the experimental section, firstly we validate our CBDB-Net on three generic person Re-ID datasets: Market-1501~\cite{Zheng2015Scalable}, DukeMTMC-reID~\cite{Ristani2016Performance, ZhedongZheng}, CUHK03~\cite{Weireid2014}.
+Secondly, we evaluate our CBDB-Net on three occluded person Re-ID datasets: Occluded-DukeMTMC~\cite{Jiaxu112019}, Partial-REID~\cite{WeiShi2015}, and Partial-iLIDS~\cite{Lingxiao2018}.
 Finally, we believe our CBDB-Net can be applied to other image retrieval tasks.
 So, we evaluate our CBDB-Net on the In-Shop Clothes retrieval dataset~\cite{Ziwei2016}.
 Extensive experimental results and analysis demonstrate the effectiveness of CBDB-Net and significantly improved performance compared against most state of the arts over two evaluation metrics.